 Is it possible to receive damages based on the death of a child or elderly person?

 Yes, the death of a child or elderly person can result in damage awards in a wrongful death case.
 However, the damages awarded for both classes are typically less significant than others.

 Filing a wrongful death lawsuit can be a confusing process, and there are various state guidelines to be aware of.
-Contact The Law Offices of Loren Scott Etengoff today at (360) 693-2919 to speak with a Vancouver wrongful death attorney who may be able to answer your questions.
+Contact the Etengoff Pak Law Group today at (360) 693-2919 to speak with a Vancouver wrongful death attorney who may be able to answer your questions.